 I spoke with a variety of birth professionals and mothers to create the list below.
 All of whom experienced delivering a breech or a transverse baby; all of whom are proactive in women birthing vaginally.
 These tried and true ways are here to encourage baby to turn into a head-down position…

 Tips & Tricks for Turning Baby

-- Craniosacral work seems to be the #1 option to connect expectant moms to their body while addressing any mental/emotional aspects.
-If you live in Central VT or Upper Valley, NH check out Phoenix Rising Yoga Therapy.
+- Craniosacral work is #1 option to connect expectant moms to their body while addressing mental/emotional aspects.
+Live in Central VT or Upper Valley, NH, see Phoenix Rising Yoga Therapy.